AI CODE REVIEW

 with developer productivity tool get a Small, compounding improvements across PR sizing, review speed, and queue time roll up

-Pitfalls: What Doesn’t Move DORA in 2025
+Pitfalls: What Doesn’t Move Developer Productivity or DORA in 2025

 Not everything that counts can be counted, and not everything counted counts.
 In 2025, there are still some common “traps” that organizations fall into when trying to improve developer productivity.
 Here are key pitfalls to avoid, these approaches will not improve your DORA metrics (and can even hurt them):